msberends/AMR/index.md

 The `AMR` package supports generating traditional, combined, syndromic, and even weighted-incidence syndromic combination antibiograms (WISCA).

-If used inside R Markdown or Quarto, the table will be printed in the right output format automatically (such as markdown, LaTeX, HTML, etc.) when using `print()` on an antibiogram object.
+If used inside R Markdown or Quarto, the table will be printed in the right output format automatically (such as markdown, LaTeX, HTML, etc.).

 ```r
 antibiogram(example_isolates,